-Update on the pay claim 2018/2019 – demands to be submitted to the university management as part of negotiations
+Update on the pay claim 2018/2019 – demands submitted jointly by all trade unions on campus to university management as part of negotiations

 Commit to working with the unions to implement a comprehensive domestic violence and harassment policy